 As far as I’m able to piece things together, the Maysles released the 88-minute 16mm version of “What’s Happening!
 The Beatles in the U.S.A” in 1964.
 It’s virtually unavailable today, reportedly shown on occasion at festivals.

 In 1991, Albert (David died in 1987) re-edited a 91-minute version, called “The Beatles: The First U.S. Visit”.
 It added 22 minutes of their appearances on the Ed Sullivan Show, but excluded 20 much more interesting minutes of the original version.
 Some of that is available on-line, such as this 6-minute clip of the lads fooling around in their hotel room and joking with astounded passengers on the train.

-To make matters more complicated, there’s an hour-long “The Beatles: The Making of the First U.S. Visit – Maysles Brothers Documentary” which I of course found even more riveting than the film itself (the 1991 version).
+To make matters more complicated, there’s a 51-minute-long “The Beatles: The Making of the First U.S. Visit – Maysles Brothers Documentary” which I of course found even more riveting than the film itself (the 1991 version).